scionproto/scion/doc/ControlPlanePKI.md

 #### AS Certificate

-- __ia__: string.
+- __ia:__ string.
 ISD and AS identifiers of the entity that signed this certificate.
 The issuer must be in the same ISD as the subject of this certificate.
-- __certificate_version__: 64-bit integer.
+- __certificate_version:__ 64-bit integer.
 The certificate version of the Issuer certificate.

 #### Issuer Certificate

-- __trc_version__: 64-bit integer.
+- __trc_version:__ 64-bit integer.
 Version of the TRC the issuer used when signing the certificate.
   Note that a certificate can still be valid and verifiable even if the TRC version specified is no longer active, so long as the issuing AS still has the same issuing key in any of the active TRC versions.